kili-technology/automl/README.md

 ### Train a model

+We train the model with just one line of code:

 ```bash
 python train.py \
     --api-key $KILI_API_KEY \
     --project-id $KILI_PROJECT_ID
 ```

+By default, the library uses wandb to track the training and to track the quality of the predictions.
+The model is then stored in the cache of the AutoML library in HOME/.cache/kili/automl We automatically choose a state of the art model corresponding to the type of ML task.
 Retrieve the annotated data from the project and specialize the best model among the following ones on each task:

 - Hugging Face (NER, Text Classification)